Geodan/pg2b3dm/dataprocessing/dataprocessing_citygml.md

 - Converting them into web-ready 3D Tiles for efficient visualization
 - Supporting semantic 3D city models suitable for digital twin and urban planning applications

-Future improvements may include the direct handling of texture and material data to enrich the visual quality of the exported 3D Tiles.
+Future improvements may include the direct handling of texture data to enrich the visual quality of the exported 3D Tiles.